Moh-Maher/cgcCALC/README.md

 ![Alt text](https://github.com/Moh-Maher/cgcCALC/blob/main/doc/images/snap3.png?raw=true "Optional Title")

 # Documentation
-You can generate the documention files using the "Doxyfile" in the main directory. ( doxygen Doxyfile)
+You can generate the documentation files using the "Doxyfile" in the main directory. ( doxygen Doxyfile)